ArushiAg22/Machine-Learning-Projects/Real Estate Housing Prices Prediction/README.md

 This project is to predict the real estate housing prices in United States.
+It was done in a group of 4 people.

 Data Source- https://www.kaggle.com/datasets/promptcloud/real-estate-data-from-trulia